CMU-cabot/cabot_design/README.md

 ## Assembly Schematic

-The following diagram provides an overview of the assembled view of Cabot :
+The following diagram provides an overview of the assembled view of Cabot and [cabot-e-arduino](https://github.com/CMU-cabot/cabot-e-arduino.git) repository has the wiring diagram and the code relevant to the handle (push buttons, touch sensor and vibrators) interface with Arduino Mega 2560.

 <p align="center">
   <img width="800" height="600" src="figures/Cabot Assembly.png">